-An additional risk to the region is maintaining its economic attractiveness over the longer-run, as devastating weather events may force people to move out and deter both future investment and migration, thereby reducing economic potential.
+The negative impact tends to be large at first, but as conditions normalize, economic activity is positively affected as long as insurance and assistance funds are made available.
+In any case, the affected regions will face the challenge of maintaining its economic attractiveness over the longer-run, as devastating weather events may force people to move out and deter both future investment and migration, thereby reducing economic potential.
 For example, after Hurricane Katrina in 2005, New Orleans' nonfarm payroll declined almost 200 thousand and after 12 years, payroll is still 7% lower than before the storm.